Peace Studies and History

 What are the historical or root causes of violent conflict?
 How have various social movements evolved over time?
 In what way is history manipulated for the sake of attaining political goals?
 How is foreign policy informed by historical information or knowledge?

 With its attention to the elements of time and change and nuanced approach to case studies, history brings a valuable perspective to peace studies and enriches the analysis of conflict.
 Peace studies, in turn, with its unique concepts, language and body of literature, can enrich a historian’s study of violence and understanding of peacebuilding strategies.

-Faculty Contact: Asher Kauffman, Professor of History and Peace Studies
+Faculty Contact: Asher Kaufman, Professor of History and Peace Studies

 Student & Alumni Testimonials